ivellios/shallow_compose/README.md

-# shallow_compose
+# Shallow Compose
-Shallow dive into docker-compose - demo repository for the talk on use of docker-compose
+Shallow dive into docker-compose - a demo repository for my tech talk presenting use case for docker-compose.

 ## The django project